SuhailShaik19/trapezoid-area-calc-1/README.md

-# Trapezoid Area Calculator - Addition & Division Features
+# Trapezoid Area Calculator - Addition, Division, and Multiplication Features

 ## Description
-This project calculates the area of a trapezoid using separate functions for addition and division.
+This project implements key arithmetic operations required to calculate the area of a trapezoid.
-The addition function adds two numbers (a and b), and the division function divides a given number by two.
-Together, these functions help in computing the intermediate step `(a + b) / 2` of the trapezoid area formula.
+It includes functions for addition, division by two, and multiplication, which together compute the trapezoid area.

 ## Table of Contents
 - [Features](#features)